xvik/gradle-github-info-plugin/README.md

 ```

 User may be used to define either user or organization (links will be correct for both).
-`github.repository` will be set to project name by default.
+`github.repository` will be set to project name by default (root project name in case of multi-module).

 Other license properties may be also required (see below).